microsoft/genaiscript/packages/whitepaper/gptools-overview.md

 -   Non-developers can author and maintain gpspecs for their particular projects

 Furthermore, the existence of gptools can empower non-developers to automate their workflows in ways that were previously impossible.

+## Related Work

+gptools are related to a number of foundation model projects that automate workflows and encapsulate LLM actions in software artifacts.
+We describe some of these projects below:

+### AI Tools for Developers
+- [GitHub Copilot](https://copilot.github.com/) is a VS Code extension that uses the Codex LLM to suggest code completions based on the context of the current file.
+Copilot provides LLM support for writing code but does not currently have an extensibility model or a way to create,  maintain and apply collections of AI-enhanced scripts.
+- [codeplan](https://arxiv.org/abs/2309.12499) is a task-agnostic framework that frames repository-level coding as a planning problem, synthesizing a multi-step chain of edits where each step results in a call to an LLM on a code location with context derived from the entire repository, previous code changes, and task-specific instructions.
+While codeplan uses LLM prompts to generate code, it does not provide a way to create, maintain and apply collections of AI-enhanced scripts.

+### LLM Automation/Orchestration Frameworks
+- [autogpt](https://github.com/Significant-Gravitas/AutoGPT) is an AI agent that utilizes a large language model to drive its actions and decisions.
+Unlike traditional language model applications, AutoGPT does not require repeated prompting by a human and can autonomously develop and manage tasks.
+- [langchain](https://www.langchain.com/) is a Python library designed to simplify the development of Natural Language Processing (NLP) applications using large language models.
+It provides a framework for connecting language models to other sources of data and allowing them to interact with their environment.
+- [semantic kernel](https://github.com/microsoft/semantic-kernel) is an open-source SDK that allows developers to easily integrate AI services  with conventional programming languages such as C# and Python.
+It provides a framework for connecting language models to other sources of data, allowing them to interact with their environment and perform tasks autonomously.
+- [autogen](https://arxiv.org/abs/2308.08155) is a framework for simplifying the orchestration, optimization, and automation of large language model (LLM) workflows.
+It offers customizable and conversable agents that leverage LLMs while addressing their limitations by integrating with humans and tools and having conversations between multiple agents via automated chat.

+gptools differ from existing AI task automation frameworks in the following ways:
+- gptools are designed to be authored, maintained, and applied by non-developers as well as developers.
+- gptools define a separation between the gptool and the gpspec that instantiates it, allowing for modularity, reuse, and easier understanding by non-developers.
+- gptools do not assume task automation and provide a user experience that integrates seamlessly with VS code.
+- The gptools UI exposes both the content and execution of each gptools to facilitate human oversight and understanding of how the AI model was used to generate the results.